oranbramble/Distributed-File-System/README.md

 <br/>The components communicate using TCP sockets.
 Each componnet is given the port to communicate to the Controller with (`cport`), and the Dstores are given a port number to listen on for incoming communication from the Controller.
 The Controller -> Dstore connections are persistant, and the Client -> Controller connections are not. <br/>

+## How to run

+This program has been made wholly in Java, so requires the Java JDK package to be installed.
+To download this, visit https://www.oracle.com/uk/java/technologies/downloads/#jdk21-windows.

+To run, clome this git repositroy using the git command in the Command Line Interface for your operating system.

 ## <br/>Components